-If your dog is generally less than enthused about other dogs, even off-leash, then you will need to take a different and very slow approach to change his behaviours and fears.
-We highly recommend connecting with a trainer for the best and safest tips for your dog, as every dog has different triggers and reactions.
+Every dog can have their own specific triggers and reactions.
+If your dog is generally less than enthused about other dogs, even off-leash, then you will need to take a careful and thorough approach to change his behaviours and fears.
+We highly recommend connecting with a certified, force-free and positive reinforcement-based trainer like Raintown Dog training session.

 Best Leash for Aggressive Dogs

-When learning how to deal with leash reactive or leash aggressive dogs, the type of leash you use is essential.
-You need something sturdy, durable and on the shorter side, so you can keep your dog close and maintain full control.
+When learning how to deal with leash reactive dogs or leash aggressive dogs, the type of leash you use is essential.
+You need something sturdy, durable, and on the shorter side to keep your dog close and maintain full control.

 Avoid using a retractable leash at all costs.
 They aren’t very strong and could easily snap if your dog takes off running full speed ahead.
 Additionally, they give your dog too much space and give you less control over their movements.